eloytoro/react-redux-uuid/README.md

 ### Why would you need this

-Sometimes you write components that hold some app data that you would like to keep in your redux state, but sometimes these components dont have an unique key in the redux state because there's an undefined number of instances of your component across the app.
+Sometimes you write components that hold a state with data related to your application's data, in an ideal world you would like to keep all of your's app state in the redux state, but sometimes these components dont have an unique key in the redux state because there's an undefined number of instances of your component across the app.

+### Philosophy

+The main goal is to register a unique sub-state for each component that needs it into the redux state, this happens when the component mounts/unmounts.

+The data in this state, very much like the data in the component's local state, isn't persistent and is completely discarded in the unmount lifecycle.

+Instead of initializing your component's state in its constructor you would do as you would with a redux reducer declaring its initial state in the reducer's definition.

 ### Quick Example